Renko-Mei/Bookbarn/README.md

 2. send message to specific user that you want to talk to.
 3. Only you(sender) and the receiver will receive message while other users will receive nothing.

+### Search
+See http://localhost:5000/search for search bar and dropdown bar.
+Table gets populated if there are entries in the database.